Raspberry PI IoT Network Monitor

 Work in Process ... see status & log

 The goal of the SentinelPi is to watch-over our world of IoT smart devices and to learn about traffic patterns.
-Keep an eye on who is talking to who and attempt to monitor behavior!
+An attempt to keep an eye on who is talking to who and to monitor behavior!
 Recipe will likely evolve as Network monitor tools are installed/tested and tuned.

 Fun one!